patrickfrey/mewa/doc/faq.md

 ### How to debug/trace the _Mewa_ functions?

 A developer of a compiler front-end with Lua using _Mewa_ should not have to debug a program with a C/C++ debugger if something goes wrong.
 Fortunately, the _Mewa_ code for the important functions like typedb:resolve_type and typedb:derive_type is simple.
 I wrote parallel implementations in Lua that do the same.
 The _typedb_ API has been extended with convenient functions that make such parallel implementations possible.
-You find them in examples/typesystem_utils.lua:
+The following functions are in examples/typesystem_utils.lua:

  * utils.getResolveTypeTrace( typedb, contextType, typeName, tagmask) is the equivalent of typedb:resolve_type
  * utils.getDeriveTypeTrace( typedb, destType, srcType, tagmask, tagmask_pathlen, max_pathlen) is the equivalent of typedb:derive_type

  Both functions are not returning a result though, but just printing a trace of the search and returning this trace as dump.

-Besides that you find two functions in examples/typesystem_utils.lua that dump the scope tree of definitions:
+Besides that, there are two functions in examples/typesystem_utils.lua that dump the scope tree of definitions:
  * function utils.getTypeTreeDump( typedb) dumps all reductions defined, arranges the definitions in in a tree where the nodes correspond to scopes
  * function utils.getReductionTreeDump( typedb) dumps all types defined, arranges the definitions in in a tree where the nodes correspond to scopes

-I must admit that I have rarely used the tree dump functions.
+I must admit to have rarely used the tree dump functions.
 They are tested though.
-I just found that the trace functions for typedb:resolve_type and typedb:derive_type showed to be much more useful in practice.
+I found that the trace functions for typedb:resolve_type and typedb:derive_type showed to be much more useful in practice.

 <a name="typeQualifiers"/>

 ### How to implement type qualifiers like const and reference?

 Qualifiers are not considered to be attached to the type but part of the type definition.
-So a const reference to an integer is a type on its its own, like an integer value type or a pointer to an integer.
-There are no attributes of types in the typedb, but you can associate attributes with types in Lua tables.
+A const reference to an integer is a type on its its own, like an integer value type or an integer reference type.

 <a name="pointersAndArrays"/>

 ### How to implement pointers and arrays?

 Pointers and arrays are types on their own.
-Because there are no attributes attached to types in the typedb, you have to declare an array of size 40 as own type that differs from the array of size 20.
-For arrays you need a mechanism for definition on demand.
-Such a mechanism you need for generics too.
+An array of size 40 has to be declared as own type that differs from the array of size 20.
+For arrays a mechanism for definition on demand is needed.
+This applies also for generics.

 <a name="namespaces"/>